mknparreira/gorten/README.md

 TBD

+# 13. Implement Kubernetes

+TBD

-# 13. Enhance API Resilience
+# 14. Enhance API Resilience

 In this phase, I will implement some strategies to improve the resilience of APIs, ensuring they can handle with failures and recover effectively.
 I will adopting the following strategies and tools:

+- Implement Circuit Breaker using Circuit Breaker package in Kong API Gateway.
 - Implement Circuit Breaker using Hystrix-Go package.
 - Implement retries e backoff using Retry-Go package.
 - Configure timeout into the entire services in Kong API Gateway
 - Implement Fallback Pattern using Go-Fallback or Resilience4j package (I’m not sure yet).
 - Implement Bulkheads.
+- Implement Active Health Checks in Kong API Gateway
+- Implement Failover strategies with Kubernetes (replicaSet)

-# 14. Enhance API Scalability
+# 15. Enhance API Scalability

 To ensure API Scalability and can handle increasing demand effectively, I will adopting the following strategies and tools: